michielplatteau/CCBDA_project/README.md

 ### Machine learning
-For the preprocessing I have started by displaying a summary of the dataset,  fill in missing values, categorizing the data and plot some graphs in order to see the relationship between the datasets.
+For the preprocessing I have started by displaying a summary of the dataset,  filling in missing values, categorizing the data and plotting some graphs in order to see the relationship between the datasets.
 After the preprocessing of the data I have started with the prediction using the SVM (Support vector machine) method and the RF (Random Forest) method.
 In implementing the two methods I have used the libraries pandas, numpy, scipy and sklearn.
 I have compared the performance metrics of the two methods (with the R2 and RMSE) which showed that the two methods have almost the same performance.
 But I was not quite convinced with the predicted data since the predicted results do not go well with the real data.
 So I tried a different library, the Prophet library which is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data. prophet is robust to missing data and shifts in the trend, and typically handles outliers well.